 - The speed limit on the hospital grounds is 5km/h.
-There are designated entry and exit driveways from the hospital please adhere to these for the safety of other people coming and going. - Footwear to be worn is leather shoes covering the foot with non slip soles - No running in the hospital.
+There are designated entry and exit driveways from the hospital please adhere to these for the safety of other people coming and going. - Footwear Nurses/ House keeping/catering Shoes must have a black/navy upper, non slip soles and fully closed in.
+Joggers not permitted.
+Allied Health/Administration Foot wear to be covered at toe and heel. - No running in the hospital.
 There may be a child or toys on the floor, you could easily trip.
 Be aware of your surroundings, clean up after yourself and pick up toys and other items on the floor to prevent trip hazards.